CraigWoodcock/Complete-Web-Dev-Bootcamp_Udemy/README.md

   - center: positions the items in the center of the container.
   - stretch: stretches the items to fill the height of the container.

+### align-self

+we can use `align-self` on the child item to set its individual position within the container.

+### align-content

+We use align-content to align content along the main axis when `flex-wrap` is set to `wrap`.